OrquestraCD/cfn-tf-custom-types/resources/azurerm/Terraform-AzureRM-ManagedDisk/docs/README.md

 #### DiskEncryptionSetId

 The ID of a Disk Encryption Set which should be used to encrypt this Managed Disk.
-Changing this forces a new resource to be created.

 _Required_: No